VisualStudioEX3/VisualStudioEX3/README.md

 Also you can see the game projects that I worked on in my [Professional Game Portfolio](https://visualstudioex3.github.io).
 > [!WARNING]
 > [visualstudioex3.com](https://visualstudioex3.com) domain is migrating to this new site, that means that now may redirect to the old Wordpress site or to an error page.
-> While this warning is present, use [visualstudioex3.github.io](https://visualstudioex3.github.io) to access the new web site.
+> While this warning is present, the web site is unavailable.
+Stay tuned.

 ## Featured Languages, Tools and Technologies
 <div>